-- 2. Select the Cloud service provider that you want to deploy a cluster in. - 3.
+- 2. Select the Cloud service provider that you want to deploy a cluster in.
+You can also click the Import button to import a cluster configuration file that was previously saved, to easily create a new cluster. - 3.
 Enter the desired information for the new cluster, such as: Name, OS Type, Prefix, Credential, Head Node Size, Manager, Region, Availability Zone, Bursting Configuration (Off, Min, Max, All), Compute Nodes, Size, Count, and Description.
 Advanced

-Clicking the Advanced button shows these additional fields: Subnet, VPC, Security

-Group, Elastic IP Address, Private IP, Server Volume (GB), Node Volume (GB), Idle Purge Time, User Script, Share (NFS/BeeGFS), OpenVPN, and Packages.
+Clicking the Advanced button shows these additional fields: Subnet, VPC, Security Group, Elastic IP Address, Private IP, Server Volume (GB), Node Volume (GB), Idle Purge Time, User Script / Upload Script, Share (NFS/BeeGFS), OpenVPN, and Packages.